 All forms can be found on the project's website and will be kept confidential.
 You can download the forms and email me completed forms (firstname.lastname@example.org), or you can complete these documents online via the online survey [link] (estimated time of completion: 10 minutes).
 If you own multiple dogs that you would like to include, please fill out each form separately for each dog!
 Again, hard copies of the completed forms can be returned to me via email (email@example.com), and name the scanned file as "LastName_firstName.pdf".
 The subject line must include "WBS participation" or else my filter may discard it.
 Alternatively, as a last option, you can use the U.S. Postal Service.
 My mailing address is: Bridgett vonHoldt, 106A Guyot Hall, Princeton University EEB, Princeton, NJ 08544.

 Stage 3: Genetic sample donation.
 Upon receiving items from both previous stages, if you wish to also donate a non-invasive genetic sample, I will send the collection supplies needed.
 I must have received all documents and files from Stages 1 and 2 in order to ship you genetic sample collection supplies.
 This can become incredibly costly and to ensure a high return rate, the previous stages must be first completed.
 Once completed, you may decide to collect a genetic sample to be included in the study!
-The collection procedure is simple, involving a non-invasive cheek swab that will collect cells from your dog's mouth.
-You can complete this yourself and in the comfort of your own home, without the need of a vet visit.
-Though the project website provides two possible types of genetic sample collection (cheek versus blood), I am only looking for cheek cell sample donations at this time.
-The protocol for this is straightforward, and found on the project website (Document #5 above).
-Briefly, a swab is gently rubbed on the inside part of your dog's cheek, placed swab-end first into the reagent solution collection tube, sealed with a screw top lid, placed in a ziplock bag, and mailed to me via the U.S. Post Office.
+The collection procedure is simple, involving a non-invasive swab procedure.
+You can complete this procedure yourself and without a need to visit a vet.
+The protocol can be found in the above section "Documents for Participants".

 Question: My dog is not overly friendly towards or interested in other people, and is a mixed breed.
 Can I still participate?